When an emergency happens in a medical building, the need for quick response and protection of critical circuits is dire.

 Unlike other buildings, hospitals have complex circuitry to keep power pumping into every room.
 Alarm systems, oxygen valves, heart monitors, and life support are all systems that need to remain functional during an emergency.

 If the fire requires an evacuation, it’s especially important to try to keep these systems online until the situation is resolved.
 This is one of the main reasons fire-rated wiring comes into play.
+Oftentimes, evacuation of patients is not an option and emergency responders must “defend in place” to save lives.

 What some might not know, is that there are actually electrical codes in place for healthcare facilities.
 Article 517 of the National Electrical Code (NEC) outlines the requirements for these buildings.